 This randomized, controlled trial examined three groups of 60 women.
 Group A was women with sufficient magnesium levels, and they were simply given a multimineral tablet once a day.

 Groups B and C were considered deficient in magnesium.
 Group B was given the same daily multivitamin tablet as Group A, whereas Group C was given 200 mg of magnesium daily (on top of their normal diet).
 The groups were examined throughout the entire pregnancy.

-In just about all cases, Group C reported better pregnancy outcomes than groups A and B. They showed a much lower frequency of pregnancy complications like the ones listed above.
+In just about all cases, Group C (the group that received 200mg of magnesium daily) reported better pregnancy outcomes than groups A and B. They showed a much lower frequency of pregnancy complications like the ones listed above.
 Thus, the researchers concluded that, “Magnesium supplementation during pregnancy is likely to decrease the probability of occurrence of many complications during pregnancy.”

-Its important to note that the women supplementing with Mg showed better results than even the women who weren’t deficient in magnesium (Group A) in the first place.
-This goes to show that even if you are getting a healthy level of magnesium, you may want to supplement with more!
+It's important to note that the women supplementing with Mg showed better results than even the women who weren’t deficient in magnesium (Group A) in the first place.
+This shows that even if you already have what doctors consider to be a “sufficient” level of magnesium, you may want to supplement with more!